andresmunozit/node-js-application-development-lfw211/10_HANDLING_ERRORS/handling-errors.md

 }

 // We call run and pass it a callback function, which checks whether the first argument (err) is
-// truthy andd if it is, the error is logged run((err) => {
+// truthy and if it is, the error is logged run((err) => {
     if (err) console.error('Error caught', err)
 })